 This section includes coverage of the federal governments EHR incentive program for health care providers under the meaningful use umbrella.
 Topics include: EHR certification news, incentive attestation updates and lessons learned from medical groups and hospitals seeking to participate.

-Five health information technology vendors have recently received certification of products for meeting some or all of the requirements of revised Stage 1 and Stage 2 electronic health records meaningful use criteria, called the 2014 Edition.
+Six more specific electronic health records products have been certified for meeting some or all requirements of revised Stage 1 and Stage 2 of the meaningful use program, called the 2014 Edition.
+They include:

 The Office of the National Coordinator for HIT is clarifying that ONC-ACBs, which are the designated firms that certify electronic health records products as meeting meaningful use criteria, are authorized to conduct ongoing surveillance of certified systems, and protected information may be accessible.

 The Centers for Medicare and Medicaid Services and Office of the National Coordinator for HIT have introduced the Designated Test EHR Program, to support exchange of summary of care documents among disparate electronic health records systems under Stage 2 of the meaningful use program.